Nelson-Delpozo/pdfbuddy/memory-bank/activeContext.md

 - **Domain Acquisition**: Secured pdfbuddy.app domain and support@pdfbuddy.app email for future infrastructure
 - **ES Modules**: Using ES modules for better code organization and maintainability
 - **Service Worker**: Implementing proper error handling for service worker environments
+- **Build System**: Added webpack for bundling to resolve CSP and module loading issues
+- **DOM API Handling**: Moving DOM-dependent operations to content scripts to work around service worker limitations

 ### Technical Fixes
 - **Module Loading**: Fixed issues with ES module loading in Chrome extension context
 - **Service Worker Compatibility**: Enhanced error handling and security utilities to work in service worker context
-- **Window Object Handling**: Improved code to handle environments where window object is not available
+- **Window Object Handling**: Improved code to handle environments where window is not available
-- **PDF Generation**: Fixed PDF generation by using the correct Chrome API (chrome.tabs.printToPDF)
+- **PDF Generation**: Fixed PDF generation by using the correct Chrome API (chrome.tabs.captureVisibleTab)
 - **Blob Handling**: Updated code to properly handle Blob data for PDF generation and watermarking
 - **Permissions**: Added tabs permission required for PDF generation
+- **CSP Issues**: Fixed Content Security Policy issues by bundling jsPDF with webpack
+- **Manifest Loading**: Fixed manifest loading error by removing unsafe-eval from CSP
+- **DOM API in Service Worker**: Fixed "Image is not defined" error by moving image processing to content script
+- **Full-Page PDF Capture**: Implemented scrolling screenshot approach for capturing the entire page, not just the visible portion
+- **PDF Generation Error**: Fixed "Failed to generate PDF" error by:
+  - Adding null check for logCallback function in error-handler.js
+  - Fixing PDF merging logic in pdf-generator.js
+  - Updating content.js to properly handle processImage action
+  - Fixing captureFullPage option to default to false (current screen only)
+  - Adding explicit "Capture Full Page" checkbox to popup.html for better user control
+  - Implementing full page capture functionality in content.js using canvas to capture the entire page

 ### Legal Decisions
 - **Custom Proprietary License**: Created a custom license that restricts distribution to Chrome Web Store only